mkp170791/numpy/doc/source/reference/ufuncs.rst

     tuple holding a single array) is also valid.

-    Passing a single array in the 'out' keyword argument to a ufunc with multiple outputs is deprecated, and will raise a warning in numpy 1.10, and an error in a future release.
+    Passing a single array in the 'out' keyword argument to a ufunc with multiple outputs is deprecated, and will raise a warning in numpy_demo 1.10, and an error in a future release.

     If 'out' is None (the default), a uninitialized return array is created.